OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-16.md

 He shall lay both hands on the head of the live goat and confess over it all the wickedness and rebellion of the Israelites—all their sins—and put them on the goat’s head.
 He shall send the goat away into the wilderness in the care of someone appointed for the task.

 ## Leviticus 16:22
-The goat will carry on itself all their sins to a remote place; and the man shall release it in the wilderness.
+The goat will bear upon itself all their sins to a distant place; and the man shall release it in the wilderness.

 ## Leviticus 16:23
 Then Aaron shall go into the tent of meeting and take off the linen garments he put on before he entered the Holy Place, and he shall leave them there.